Dirty-Paws-Studio/Unity-Snippets/README.md

 The list is constantly in work and will be expanded as we continue working on our projects.
 Feel free to use the code for whatever you like! 😊

 ## 2D
+- [Dynamic Foliage (Wind and Wiggle)](./2D/Dynamic%20Foliage) - 2D wind movement and dynamic wiggling of grass and other vegegation.
 - [Parallax (+ Infinite Scroll)](./2D/Parallax) - Layer-based Parallax movement, with support for infinite scrolling backgrounds and precise placement of elements.

 ## Audio